andersbogsnes/ml_tooling/docs/plotting.rst

 --------------------

 First we define a :class:`~ml_tooling.data.Dataset` like we have done in Quickstart and Tutorial.
-When we score the estimator by calling :meth:`~ml_tooling.Model.score_estimator`, we get a :class:`~ml_tooling.result.Result` back, which contains a number of handy plotting features.
+When we score the estimator by calling :meth:`~ml_tooling.baseclass.Model.score_estimator`, we get a :class:`~ml_tooling.result.Result` back, which contains a number of handy plotting features.

 To use the visualizations, access them using the `.plot` accessor on the